dburian/notes/convolution_in_ml.md

 ## Variants

-### Depth-wise separable convolution
+### Point-wise convolution

-Depth-wise separable convolution is a variant of convolution that saves on parameter count.
-The variant was introduced as part of the [Mobilenet model][mobilenet].
-Basically input and output channels are not mixed and number of input channels is equal to number of output channels:

-$$
-\left(K \star_{DW} I\right)_{i, j, c} =
-\sum_{m, n} I_{i\cdot S + m, j \cdot S + n, c} K_{m, n, c}
-$$
+Point-wise convolution is when the kernel is of size $1\times 1$.
+It is used to mix only the input channels.

 ### Grouped convolution

-Another way how to save on parameter count is to not let each output channel to depend on each input channel.
-Instead we split channels to equally sized **groups** and allow the convolution to compute an output for an output channel only from input channels in the same group.
-This is called a **grouped** convolution and can be achieved by passing parameter `groups` to a convolution layer.
+[ResNeXts](./resnext.md) came up with the idea to split channels into equally sized groups, which do not pass information, thereby saving up on parameter count.
+Grouped convolution is created when you pass parameter `groups` to a convolution layer.
 Note that the \# of input channels and \# of output channels must both be divisible by \# of groups.

+### Depth-wise convolution

+[Depth-wise convolution](./mobilenet.md) takes a step further, by setting \# of groups to \# of input channels.

 ## Blocks